yuval-po/weak-event/README.md

 ## Other notes

-For any bugs, questions or suggestions or comments, feel free to hit me on my mail at [yuval.pomer](mailto:yuval.pomer@protonmail.com?subject=[Weak-Event%20Feedback])
+For any bugs, questions, suggestions or comments, feel free to hit me on my mail at [yuval.pomer](mailto:yuval.pomer@protonmail.com?subject=[Weak-Event%20Feedback])

 Feedback, positive or otherwise is appreciated.